Fermented papaya: benefits, dosage, contraindications

 ✪✪✪✪✪

 The immunomodulatory effects of fermented papaya are well documented.
-It can support the body in fighting infections and promote an optimal immune response, essential for health maintenance, particularly in immunocompromised or aging individuals.
+It can support the body in fighting infections and promote an optimal immune response, essential for maintaining health, particularly in immunocompromised or aging individuals.

 Posologie